abkonsta/NLog.Extensions.AzureStorage/README.md

 How to View Logs?
 =================

-I have found that the "Cloud Explorer" built into Microsoft Visual Studio 2015 is sufficient for most of my log searching needs.
+I have found that the "Cloud Explorer" built into Microsoft Visual Studio 2015+ is sufficient for most of my log searching needs (as of this writing, VS 2017 is still the best way to view azure tables).
 Think hard about what you are going to use as PartitionKey and RowKey.
 When you browse your logs in the Cloud Explorer, the data will look something like this:

 ![Cloud Explorer Screenshot](screenshot.png?raw=true "Cloud Explorer Screenshot")

-Other ways to access table storage:
+Other ways to access table storage (not sure about how current these are):

 - <a href="http://www.cloudportam.com/">Cloud Portam</a>
 - <a href="http://azurestorageexplorer.codeplex.com/">Azure Storage Explorer</a>